rails/rails/guides/source/routing.md

 ### Resources on the Web

-Browsers request pages from Rails by making a request for a URL using a specific HTTP method, such as `GET`, `POST`, `PATCH`, `PUT` and `DELETE`.
+Browsers request pages from Rails by making a request for a URL using a specific HTTP method, such as `GET`, `POST`, `PATCH`, `PUT`, and `DELETE`.
 Each method is a request to perform an operation on the resource.
 A resource route maps a number of related requests to actions in a single controller.

 When your Rails application receives an incoming request for: